eduardolfalcao/educhain/README.md

 # edublockchain
-A blockchain for educational purposes (or Eduardo Chain :)
+A blockchain for educational and learning purposes :)

-The aim of this project is to create my own blockchain to better understand basic blockchain concepts.
+The aim of this project is to create our own blockchain to better understand basic blockchain concepts.
-Here I also want to experiment different consensus approaches, try out the 51% attack, and figure out how to implement a smart contract within a blockchain.
+Here it would be interesting to experiment different consensus approaches, secure transactions, try out the 51% attack, and figure out how to implement a smart contract within a blockchain.

 Wanna contribute?
 Let's have fun together!